-A natural question that follows is: what would happen when $\varepsilon = -1$, i.e., the case in which spin-induced scalarization occurs?
-This is relevant from an observational point of view, because \bh remnant of binary \bh coalescences have typical dimensionless spins of $j \sim 0.7$.
+A natural question that follows is: What would happen when $\varepsilon = -1$, i.e., the case in which spin-induced scalarization occurs?
+This is relevant from an observational point of view because \bh remnants of binary \bh coalescences have typical dimensionless spins of $j \sim 0.7$.
 This value comfortably meets the criteria for spin-induced scalarization to happen.
-This question was explored in~\textcite{Elley:2022ept}, which found through a suite of numerical relativity simulations that: (i) spin-induced dynamical descalarization can happen, when the remnant \bh spin is smaller than that of the initially spinning (and scalarized) binary components and (ii) spin-induced dynamical scalarization in an initially nonspinning \bh binary system can result in a scalarized rotating \bh.
+This question was explored by \textcite{Elley:2022ept}, who found through a suite of numerical relativity simulations that: (i) spin-induced dynamical descalarization can happen when the remnant \bh spin is smaller than that of the initially spinning (and scalarized) binary components, and (ii) spin-induced dynamical scalarization in an initially nonspinning \bh binary system can result in a scalarized rotating \bh.

 In the latter case, if the value of the coupling constant is sufficiently large the scalar field may affect the late inspiral and ringdown of the binary.
-For values of the coupling constant near the scalarization threshold for the remnant \bh, the tachyonic instability can be delayed to some time $\approx 100 M$ after the binary merger, and thus, hide the scalar field throughout the binary’s inspiral.
+For values of the coupling constant near the scalarization threshold for the remnant \bh, the tachyonic instability can be delayed to some time $\approx 100M$ after the binary merger, and can thus hide the scalar field throughout the binary’s inspiral.
 This was termed stealth scalarization by \textcite{Elley:2022ept}; Fig.~\ref{fig:spin_induced_scalarization} displays an example.

-A restriction of the decoupling limit is that it does not capture the backreaction of the scalar field onto the spacetime metric, thus not allowing one to derive the modifications to the gravitational-waves in the binary set-ups mentioned previously.
-These difficulties can be partially overcome by employing a formulation of the theory's field equations in a generalized harmonic gauge, first developed by~\textcite{Kovacs:2020pns,Kovacs:2020ywu} [see also~\textcite{Ripley:2022cdh}].
-This formulation in principle allows one to evolve the complete scalar field and metric dynamics in scalar-Gauss-Bonnet gravity.
-However, the first binary \bh coalescence simulations using this formalism in scalar-Gauss-Bonnet theories that allow for \bh scalarization~\cite{East:2020hgw,East:2021bqk} demonstrated that evolution ceases to be well-posed for larger values of the coupling.
-How different gauge choices and different models perform in this respect is not well explored yet.
+A restriction of the decoupling limit is that it does not capture the backreaction of the scalar field onto the spacetime metric, and thus does not allow one to derive the modifications to the gravitational waves in the previously mentioned binary setups.
+These difficulties can be partially overcome by employing a formulation of the theory's field equations in a generalized harmonic gauge that was first developed by \textcite{Kovacs:2020pns,Kovacs:2020ywu}; see also~\textcite{Ripley:2022cdh}.
+This formulation in principle allows one to evolve the complete scalar-field and metric dynamics in scalar-Gauss-Bonnet gravity.
+However, the first binary \bh coalescence simulations using this formalism in scalar-Gauss-Bonnet theories that allow for \bh scalarization~\cite{East:2020hgw,East:2021bqk} demonstrated that evolution ceases to be well posed for larger values of the coupling.
+How different gauge choices and different models perform in this respect has not been well explored.